 Step 1 - Before Upgrading to New Collaborate

-Note: This step is only required if are upgrading from Legacy Collaborate to New Collaborate.
+Note: This step is only required when upgrading from Legacy Collaborate to New Collaborate.

 Step 2 - Link your OneDrive Admin Account for New Collaborate